We’ve heard it for decades. “Don’t smoke while pregnant! It’s dangerous for the baby!” But they mean smoking cigarettes. What about marijuana?

 Vaping and edibles avoid those chemical reactions…they’re less harmful to the body than smoking.
 But you’re still taking in chemicals like THC, which lingers in the body for weeks after consumption.
-There is no ‘100% safe’ way to use marijuana.
+Which means that marijuana edibles are safer than smoking, but not 100% “safe.”

 Does Marijuana Affect Unborn Babies?

 Everything a mother does while pregnant can have an effect on her child.
 Cigarettes, alcohol, and other substances can cause terrible effects…fetal alcohol syndrome, prenatal addiction, birth defects, and so on.